melmealey/Logo/README.md

 ## Description

-The application generates a simple logo ("circle.svg", "square.svg", and "triangel.svg") saved to the Assets forlder, using the inputs the user gives with each prompt.
-The logo is saved an SVG image.
+The application generates a simple logo using the inputs the user gives with each prompt.
+The logo is saved as an SVG image.
 ScreenCastify is used to make a walkthrough screenshare showing how the code works and renders logos.

 ## Intallation